uwegeercken/datagenerator2/README.md

 ### Random Strings
 This type of generator generates purely random text.
 The options in the yaml configuration file allow to specify the range of characters to be used for constructing the random text.
 Additional options allow to specify the minimum and maximum length.
+Setting minLength=maxLength will create a constant length string.

 #### Available options:
 | Option           | Description                                     | Data Type   | Default                      |